smcimdeveloper/bootstrap-vue-reponsive-organization-chart/README.md

 ## Browser compatibility
 Modern browser support ES6, FlexBox css.
-You can transpile the js into ES5 to running in IE11, actually I have done this before and work, but I will not support IE11 anymore.
+You can transpile the js into ES5 to running in IE11, actually I have done this before in earlier version and work, but I will not support IE11 anymore.
 Please let me know if your browser don't work.

 ## Prerequisites